 Sight-Singing: Finally, you will be given the score of a short choral piece and the starting pitch of your line.
 You will be asked to sing your voice part while the other three parts are played along with you on the piano.
 Rhythmic and pitch accuracy are most important, with words coming in a close second.
 You may also be asked to sing in a quartet with section leaders filling in the other voice parts; this is to assess your blending, which is very important in choral singing.
 Tip: Sight-singing seems to be difficult for many prospective members; you can practice in advance using any four-part music that is readily available.
-If you don't have a piano, there are numerous resources online that can play parts.
+If you don't have a piano or keyboard/synthesizer, there are numerous resources online that can play parts.

 Our music season runs parallel to the school-year calendar.
 Rehearsals start after Labor Day and continue on Monday evenings until the December concert.
-After the holidays, rehearsals resume in early January and continue until the spring concert.
+After the holidays, rehearsals resume in early January and continue until the May concert.
 Special dress rehearsals are held at different times for each major concert.

 Members also have the opportunity to sing at special event performances throughout the year and during the summer, which are not part of Apollo's regular performance schedule.
 Extra rehearsals are typically required for these additional performances.